parallel-markets/handbook/security/devices.md

  1. remote monitoring to detect and report malware or viruses
  1. remote monitoring to ensure compliance with the [Acceptable Use Policy]({{ site.baseurl }}{% link security/acceptable-use.md %})

 This software should not be disabled or uninstalled.

 Additional guidelines apply to company laptops; you should:

 1. Have full hard drive encryption enabled (for macOS, [use FileVault](https://support.apple.com/en-us/HT204837))
-1. Never attach external drives (including thumbdrives/jump drives)
+1. Never plug anything into your company computer that was not purchased and approved by Parallel.
+  * This prohibition includes all thumbdrives / jump drives, external hard drives, keyboards, monitors, USB devices, etc. not provided by Parallel.
+  * If you have a personal device you'd like to plug in (for instance, a personal monitor), you may email [security@parallelmarkets.com](mailto:security@parallelmarkets.com) to request a specific exception to this rule.

 ## Network :satellite:
 In general, we operate with a stance of [Zero Trust](https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/).
 We assume that our internal networks could be compromised and seek to secure resources rather than networks.
 Given the nature of our [remote workforce]({{ site.baseurl }}{% link work/index.md %}) and our utilization of cloud services, we cannot assume that resources are located within an enterprise-owned network boundary.